ty-porter/mlb-led-scoreboard-emulated/README.md

  * 128x64

 If you'd like to see support for another set of board dimensions, file an issue!

-**Pi's with known issues**
- * Raspberry Pi Zero has had numerous reports of slowness and unreliabilty during installation and running the software.

 ## Table of Contents
 * [Features](#features)